andrewaguiar/neovimfiles/README.md

   - NerdCommenter: Easy comment / uncomment (mapped as `leader cc` / `leader cu`).
   - Lightline: Beautiful status bar.
   - PutBreakPoints: Puts breakpoints in the code according the file and project
+  - WIP: Fast and simple anotations based on git repo and branch

 ## Useful Commands